 5.1 The cylinders shall conform to one of the specifications approved by statutory authority.
-A list of approved specifications for filling in this country is available from the statutory authority.
+A list of approved specifications for filling in this country is available with the chief controller of explosives, Nagpur.

 5.2 Cylinders manufactured in accordance with approved specifications shall be provided with an additional wall thickness to allow for corrosion during service.
 It shall be borne in mind that corrosion is not related to the thickness of the container so that any additional thickness allowed for corrosion should be constant rather than a given proportion of thickness.